curl/everything-curl/http-multipart.md

 The last boundary string has two extra dashes `--` appended on the end of it to signal the end.

+### Content-Type

+POSTing with curl's -F option will make it include a default Content-Type header in its request as shown in the above example.
+This says `multipart/form-data` and then specifies the MIME boundary string.
+That content-type is the default for multipart formposts but you can of course still modify that for your own commands and if you do, curl is clever enough to still append the boundary magic to the replaced header.
+You can't really alter the boundary string, since curl needs that for producing the POST stream.

+To replace the header, use `-H` like this:

+    $ curl -F 'name=Dan' -H 'Content-Type: multipart/magic' https://example.com

 ### Converting an HTML form

 TBD